 It is believed that ancient varieties, such as Mavrud and Melnik, were already growing on the slopes of southern Bulgarian more than 5000 years ago.
 Mavrud is still commonly planted in the area – a late-ripening black grape used for both varietals and blends, it can produce strapping, spicy, tannic wines with good potential for ageing.
 Legend has it that Bulgarian ruler Khan Krum ordered all the vineyards in his realm burnt.
 However, a lion escaped from a cage and attacked his daughter.
 A fearless young man fought and slew the lion.
 Naturally, Khan Krum wished to reward the hero and sought him out.
 Mavrud’s mother came forward and admitted that she had secretly saved a vine and made wine, which was the source of her son’s courage, i.e. he was drunk.
 Khan Krum ordered the vineyards replanted and this is said to be the origin of the grape’s name.

 The ancient Thracians would be pleased to learn that wine production is now experiencing a renaissance with wineries springing up all the time.
 In the Thracian lowlands, for instance, there were no wineries in 2000, simply grape cultivation, popularised in the 1980s; however, the region now boasts nine wineries, producing quality wines and winning awards worldwide.
-Bulgarian wines are beginning to regain their former reputation for robust, fruity wines and are increasingly seen on the shelves of foreign supermarkets.
+Bulgarian wines are beginning to regain their former reputation for robust, fruity wines and are increasingly seen on foreign supermarket shelves.
 Large wineries, such as Domaine Boyar with its capacity of twelve million bottles per year who supply wine to Tesco in the UK, Italian-run Edoardo Miroglio, Terra Tangra and Castra Rubra (the last two both consulted by Michel Rolland) rub shoulders with small boutique wineries, which can be found in the most unlikely of locations.
-Bratanov Winery and Ivo Varbanov produce their wines in a decrepit-looking former sewing factory, Thracian Wine now rebranded as Villa Bassarea is located in a warehouse near a petrol station and Chateau Kolarovo and Malkata Zvezda are in former cheese factories!
+Bratanov Winery and Ivo Varbanov produce wine in a decrepit-looking former sewing factory, Thracian Wine now rebranded as Villa Bassarea is located in a warehouse near a petrol station and Chateau Kolarovo and Malkata Zvezda are in former cheese factories!

 So what happened in the intervening centuries?

 This part of the world was overrun and plundered by Romans, Goths and Huns, Bulgar Khan Krum arrived in 815 and Plovdiv, the largest town in the region, became a strategic outpost of the first Bulgarian Empire.
 Constantinople, Bulgars, Latin Crusaders and five centuries of Ottoman rule followed.
 Bulgarian Tsars commissioned magnificent churches and monasteries.
 At one point in the Middle Ages, Bulgaria was one of Europe’s most powerful states.
 However, Turkish rule, as you can imagine, was not too beneficial for the wine industry, nor indeed for its people – many girls were taken off to Turkish harems and boys trained to be janissaries.
-The country was effectively sealed off from western progress; the modern Bulgarian state only came into existence late in the late 19th century.
+The country was effectively sealed off from western progress; the modern Bulgarian state only came into existence in the late 19th century.

 The South Sakar region is bordered by the Stara Planina Range, Sakar Mountains and the River Maritsa.
 It is a wild region of diverse landscapes and remote, scattered villages.
 You can still see old ladies in black headscarves toiling in the fields and donkey-drawn carts on the ‘main roads’.
 Decrepit factories and warehouses from the Communist era appear every so often as you drive along bumpy, potholed roads.
 Tobacco grows here, interspersed between the vineyards, and you can see it drying in plastic-covered greenhouses.
 It’s fertile land too, and well-known for its excellent fruit and vegetables.
-But for the vineyards, the ancient Thracians would not recognise their mystic homeland.
+But for the vineyards, the ancient Thracians wouldn't recognise their mystic homeland.

-There is a cluster of wineries around Harmanli, where you could stay at the Prikazkite Hotel, which has a large restaurant, also known as the ‘Mecca of pop-folk’ where Chalga, a distinctive contemporary pop-folk is performed regularly.
+There's a cluster of wineries around Harmanli, where you could stay at the Prikazkite Hotel, which has a large restaurant, also known as the ‘Mecca of pop-folk’ where Chalga, a distinctive contemporary pop-folk is performed regularly.
 Breakfast is still cooked from a menu - no buffet here, so you could try the ‘French poached eggs’ which turned out to be fried eggs with some kind of herby sauce.
-Experience the local atmosphere and food in town at the family run restaurant, Uykata, where they serve hot, pickled peppers with the soup.
+Experience the local atmosphere and food in town at the family-run restaurant, Uykata, where they serve hot, pickled peppers with the soup.
 Nature-lovers could also visit the waterfalls at Kyumyurluka and Kuru Dere and the Karakolyuvata Kashta cave.

-If you pay a visit to Edoardo Miroglio and stay at their boutique Hotel Soli Invicto, perched on the top of a hill with views of vine-covered rolling hills, you could visit the regional history museum in Sliven, the Blue Stones nature park, the valley of the roses in Kazanlak or the nearby charming villages of Ichera, Zheravna and Medven.
+If you pay a visit to Edoardo Miroglio and stay at their boutique Hotel Soli Invicto, perched on top of a hill with views of vine-covered rolling hills, you could visit the regional history museum in Sliven, the Blue Stones nature park, the valley of the roses in Kazanlak or the nearby charming villages of Ichera, Zheravna and Medven.

 Relax in the spa town of Hisar, famous for its healing waters since Roman times and visit the ruins.